zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_migrate/_index.md

   ![Screenshot showing the two SQL instances connected](./36.png)

-- Expand the source SQL instance and navigate to the _AdventureWorks_ database and execute the following query.
+- Expand the source SQL instance and navigate to the _AdventureWorks_ database and execute the following query, use the same username and password as the previous step.

   ```Sql
     BACKUP DATABASE AdventureWorksLT2019